Spain Embassy in Canada

 The Spanish Embassy processes passport and visa applications, national identity card (DNI) renewals, residency certificates as well as birth, marriage and death registrations.

-The Consular section of the Embassy facilitates applications for Spanish citizenship and assists Canadians who plan to relocate to Spain.
+The Consular section of the Embassy can facilitate applications for Spanish citizenship and assists Canadians who plan to relocate to Spain.

 The Embassy also provides consular assistance for Spanish citizens under arrest, who need to hire a foreign lawyer, or who are detained in Canada.